Anoncoin/anoncoin/doc/coding.md

 a problem.
 Compile with -DDEBUG_LOCKORDER to get lock order inconsistencies reported in the debug.log file.

-Re-architecting the core code so there are better-defined interfaces between the various components is a goal, with any necessary locking done by the components (e.g. see the self-contained CKeyStore class and its cs_KeyStore lock for example).
+Re-architecture the core code so there are better-defined interfaces between the various components is a goal, with any necessary locking done by the components (e.g. see the self-contained CKeyStore class and its cs_KeyStore lock for example).

-Threads
+Threads (ToDo: Needs to be updated)
 -------

 - ThreadScriptCheck : Verifies block scripts.